- TAX INFO

 - The exact whole dollar amount of your refund.

-Where's My Refund? has a new look this year!
-The tool will include a tracker that displays progress through three stages: (1) return received, (2) refund approved, and (3) refund sent.
+Where's My Refund? includes a tracker that displays progress through three stages: (1) return received, (2) refund approved, and (3) refund sent.
 Where's My Refund? will provide an actual personalized refund date as soon as the IRS processes your tax return and approves your refund.
-So in a change from previous filing seasons, you won't get an estimated refund date right away.

 TIP: Updates to refund status are made no more than once a day - usually at night.